felixhahnweilheim/humhub-dark-mode/docs/README.md

 By default the module adds a button to the top bar.
 This can be switched off in the module settings.
 Additionally users can change their preference in the Account Settings menu.

+## Translations
+Please only use the [Translation Community](translate.humhub.org/user/account/edit) to contribute translations.

 ## Credits

 [Felix Hahn](https://github.com/felixhahnweilheim) (developer)